 Research Board (established by Resolution 18 (Cg-18))

-On the recommendation of the Research Board, Professor Gregory Carmichael (USA) is extended as Chair of the Environmental Pollution and Atmospheric Chemistry, Scientific Steering Committee for the remainder of his 4-year term until 30 May 2027.
+On the recommendation of the Research Board, Professor Gregory Carmichael (USA) is extended as Chair of SSC-EPAC for another mandate expiring on 30 May 2027.
+[Secretariat]

 Scientific Advisory Panel (established by Resolution 10 (Cg-18))

-Membership remains as established by Decision 65 (EC-70) and Decision 15 (EC-73).
+Current membership as established by Decision 65 (EC-70) and Decision 15 (EC-73) renewed for a second 4-year term.

-Joint WMO-IOC Collaborative Board (established by Resolution 9 (Cg-19))
+Joint WMO-IOC Collaborative Board (established by Resolution 9 (Cg-18))

-Vice-President of WMO (Co-Chair): [to be completed]
+Third Vice-President of WMO (Co-Chair)

-Five members designated by the WMO President, representing the leadership of activities in observing system, data processing and management, forecasting systems, services and applications, and research, from a meteorological perspective:
+(a) Five members designated by the WMO President, representing the leadership of activities in observing system, data processing and management, forecasting systems, services and applications, and research, from a meteorological perspective:

-(a) Mr Sidney Thurston, Mr Jeremy Tandy and Mr David Richardson (INFCOM); Mr John Parker (SERCOM); Mr Matthew Wheeler (Research Board);
+Mr Sidney Thurston, Mr Jeremy Tandy and Mr David Richardson (INFCOM); Mr John Parker (SERCOM) and Mr Matthew Wheeler (Research Board);

+(b) Members of the WMO Executive Council:

+Dr Albert Martis and Prof. Dwikorita Karnawati

-(b) Three members of the WMO Executive Council designated by the WMO President:[to be completed following designation by the President]
+One additional member of the Executive Council to be designated by the WMO President.

 Task forces